salmaelgohary/RFID-attendance-system/README.md

 # Attendance System with RFID and Time Tracking

 ## Project Description
-This project is a fully automated student attendance system using RFID cards, an RTC module, a servo motor, and a liquid crystal display (LCD).
+This project is a fully automated student attendance system using RFID cards, an RTC module, a servo motor and a liquid crystal display (LCD).
 It reads RFID cards to record student attendance, log sign-in and sign-out times, and push the data into an Excel sheet using PLX-DAQ software for easy access and analysis.
 The system uses a microcontroller (Arduino) to interface with the RFID reader, RTC, LCD, and servo motor, providing a streamlined solution for managing student attendance.

 ## Hardware Requirements
-- **Arduino UNO (or compatible)**
+- **Arduino UNO**
 - **MFRC522 RFID Reader**
 - **DS3231 RTC Module**
 - **LiquidCrystal I2C Display**
 - **Servo Motor**
-- **LEDs and Buzzer for status indication**

 ## Software Requirements
 - **PLX-DAQ**: Software used to transfer data from Arduino to Excel.